keyboardturner/WoWMapUprez/README.md

 This project does not include any maps which are already 4k resolution, such as the ones pertaining to Battle for Azeroth.

+Current size estimate of project: 5.5GB

+Download at your own risk.

 So far the project includes:
 <details>
 	<summary>Cities (Classic)</summary>